bjt-user/Linux/kdenlive.md

 #### rendering

-I havent found an option for no reencoding yet.
+I havent found an option for no reencoding yet.\
+It's probably not possible if you edit it.

 You can tick the `more options` box and then select how much threads you want to use.